Miguel-HH/Miguel-HH/README.md

 ## Hi 👋

-I enjoy writing code for machines, and sometimes I also write stories for people.
+I write code for machines, and sometimes I also write stories for people.

-I love watching how an interface is rendered.
-That moment when code stops being just an idea and becomes something tangible, something real that anyone can use, seems magical to me.
-I'm always on the lookout for opportunities to collaborate with other professionals at technology events.
-I have given talks on AI at universities and participated in blockchain and AI hackathons.

-I studied civil engineering in 2010 and worked in that field until 2020.
-However, due to the pandemic, the peruvian state closed all construction sites, leaving me unemployed with a lot of free time.
-During that time, I started studying philosophy and programming.
-Since then, I have been very happy working as a developer.
+I studied civil engineering back in 2010.
+But one day, I learned to code and decided to switch careers.

+I love it when someone uses an app I built and says, "Wow!
+I didn't know this was possible."

+One day I met ChatGPT and dropped everything I was doing to specialize as a full-stack programmer in artificial intelligence projects.

 ## EXPERIENCE

 Programmer Analyst at "G&S" (2024)
-- Specializing in AI projects.
+- Currently working on AI projects...

 Full Stack Developer at "Biwit" (2023)